bishtanuj/Data-Structure-Using-Python/Main/Readings/Introduction.md

 Depending on the organization of the elements, data structures are classified into two types:
 1) **Linear data structures**: Elements are accessed in a sequential order but it is not compulsory to store all elements sequentially.
 Examples: Linked Lists, Stacks and Queues.
 2) **Non - linear data structures**: Elements of this data structure are stored/accessed in a non-linear order.
 Example: Trees and Graphs.

+## Abstract Data Types
+We all know that, by default, all primitive data types support basic operations such as addition and subtraction.
+The system provides the implementations for the them.
+For user defined data types we also need to define operations.
+The impelementation for these operations can be done when we want to actually use them.
+That means, in general, user define data types are defined along with their operations.

+To simplify the process of solving problems, we combine the data structures with their operations and we call this Abstract Data Types (ADTs).
+An ADT consists of two parts:
+1. Declaration of data
+2. Declaration of operations

+Commonly used ADTs include: Linked Lists, Stacks, Queues, Priority Queues, Binary Trees, Dictionaries, Disjoint Sets (Union and Find), Hash Tables, Graphs and many others.

+While defining the ADTs do not worry about the implementation details.
+They come into the picture only when we want to use them.
+Different kinds of ADTs are suited to different kinds of appliactions, and some are highly specialized to specific tasks.

+## What is an Algorithm?
+An algorithm is the finite step-by-step instructions to solve a given problem.

+NOTE: We do not have to prove each step of the algorithm.